-Your internal links should direct users to other pieces of relevant and useful content.
-Also, when users come across an internal link on your website, they should immediately understand which piece of content the link will direct them to and why that content is linked to the web page they’re currently on.
+This model makes your internal linking structure clearer and effectively directs users to other pieces of relevant and useful content.
+When users come across an internal link on your website, they should immediately understand which piece of content the link will direct them to and why that content is linked from the page they’re currently on.

 One internal linking caution you should exercise, though, is not stuffing keywords into your link’s anchor text.
-Google has witnessed people stuff keywords into their internal links’ anchor text to try to beat their algorithm for years.
-But the search engine actually creates specific algorithms to punish this kind of behavior.
+This is called black hat SEO, and to prevent it, Google has created specific algorithms to punish this kind of behavior.

-5. User should be able to access any of your website’s pages in 3-4 clicks.
+6. Provide access to most of your website’s pages in 3-4 clicks.

 Even if your website has a million pages, the architecture should allow users to start from the homepage and end up on any page within three to four clicks.